 If you believe that your culture and motivation is in place, but you are looking for the right tool and are lacking in knowledge, Weekdone is the right choice for you.
 We regularly help clients not only use our tool to measure and track OKRs, but to implement OKRs in a way that works for your company and that will lead to the benefits that OKRs provide.

 If you believe you have the knowledge, the motivation and the right tool but there are some elements in your company culture that are missing, you can still implement OKRs.
 But you need to acknowledge that this cultural change is needed and work towards this cultural change.
 Some areas, like openness, OKRs will naturally drive people to be more open and a lot more communicative.
-Communicating regularly with an OKR coach can help you facilitate this change while using best OKR practices.
+Communicating regularly with an OKR coach during our training program can help you facilitate this change while using best OKR practices.